NSCC-COGS/Aestheta/README.md

 # Requirements

-We reccomend python 3.8+ 64-bit.
+We reccomend 64-bit python version 3.7.10 and higher.
 We use scikit-learn which includes numpy, imageIO.

 # Earth is Special
 We're teaching an AI to understand what it means to be looking at our lovely planet.